🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 Street foods (Sausage)

 The whole area had this calm-but-alive energy as the day wound down.
 The reflection of city lights on the water, the buzz of street performers nearby, and the sight of families and friends hanging out made the moment feel warm and unforgettable.
-If you’re in Hanoi, Hoan Kiem Lake is one of those spots that’s worth coming back to—morning, noon, or night.
+If you’re in Hanoi, Hoan Kiem Lake is one of those spots that’s worth coming back to morning, noon, or night.
+There's no bad time to go to Hoan Kiem Lake (maybe aside from bad weathers).

 🍽️Dinner at Cầu Gỗ Restaurant – A Feast with a View